Financing for Foreigners in Costa Rica: The 2026 FAQ Guide

 Can I get a bank mortgage for a beachfront property in Puerto Viejo?

-Why is seller financing so common in the South Caribbean?
+Why is seller financing sometimes used in the South Caribbean?

 Technical Costs & Timelines